Man Cuts His Throat After Being Confronted by 'Paedophile Hunters'

-A man slashed his own throat live on a Facebook stream after being confronted by paedophiles in the English city of Liverpool.
+A man slashed his own throat live on a Facebook stream after being confronted by paedophile hunters in the English city of Liverpool.

-The Facebook Live video, now deleted, showed the man going into his car, taking out his knife, and slitting his own throat, according to a MailOnline report.
+The Facebook Live video, now deleted, showed the man going into his car, taking out a knife, and slitting his own throat, according to a MailOnline report.

 The emergency services attended the scene and took the man to hospital, where he is said to be in a stable condition.
 Merseyside Police have not addressed the man’s fate outright, but they have confirmed that they arrested a 55-year-old man from the town of Kirkby has been placed under arrest for allegedly grooming a child under 14 and the possession of a bladed article.